zwf193071/vue-draggable-resize/README.md

 # vue-draggable-resize
-> The component is draggable and can be resized too designed for Vue
+> The component is draggable and can be resized too, which is specially designed for Vue